aditya-tatwawadi/Audio-Signal-Processing/README.md

 # Song-Detection
-Takes in a file of an unknown song and produces a photo of the 3 most likely names
+Takes in a .mid file of an unknown song and produces a photo of the 3 most likely names